business4s/workflows4s/website/docs/index.md

 ## Modeling the workflow

-We will start by defining our workflow context.
-It controls types internal to the workflow: its state and events it uses for persistance.
-Those won't bother us for now because they are not important in the early phase of designing the workflow.
+We will start by importing a `DrafWorkflowContext`, a utility simplifying the creation of a workflow draft.

 <!-- @formatter:off -->